Affiliate links on Android Authority may earn us a commission. Learn more.

 What are your options?
 Please keep reading to learn how to cancel a PayPal payment and what to do when it’s too late.

-You can cancel a PayPal payment only if it's unclaimed.
+You can cancel a PayPal payment only if it's unclaimed by the recipient.
 Pending charges can be canceled by logging into your PayPal account.
-Go to Activity > All Transactions, find the payment, and click Cancel.
-Then select Cancel Payment.
+Go to Activity, select the payment, and click Cancel.
+Follow instructions to continue with the procedure.

 JUMP TO KEY SECTIONS